 There’s also a listening ear who understands.
 I’m just as human as they are, and when I mess up, it’s edifying to have someone by my side instead of over my head.
 Empathy and understanding solidify our family bonds while giving our kids support.

 Empathy says, “I’ve been there.
 You’re not too far gone.
-Not worse than anyone else.
+Not beyond the grace of God.
 But we should go this way instead.”
 It gets down in the thick of it with our kids so that discipleship (my next point) is possible.

 It’s the way we train them up.
 And it’s something my husband and I learn more about all the time.